ipfs/specs/src/http-gateways/path-gateway.md

 from a third party it does not control by triggering lookups and retrievals.
 A recursive Gateway may not know in advance whether it can obtain and return a piece of content as the availability of it is out of its control.
-It may also suggest that clients retry failed requests later via `502` and `504` respones status codes.
+It may also suggest that clients retry failed requests later via `502` and `504` responses status codes.

 A *non-recursive Gateway* is gateway which accesses a known content-set and,